PDS Logo, the Tree of Life

 Signs You're in the Honeymoon Stage

-But feeling good doesn’t mean the relationship is finished developing.
-It means it’s just getting started.
+However, feeling good doesn't mean the relationship is finished developing.
+It means it's just getting started, and the way you move through this first stage matters as much as the feelings themselves.

 The Honeymoon Stage in the Six Stages of a Relationship

-To understand where the honeymoon stage fits, it helps to zoom out.
+To understand where the honeymoon stage fits, it helps to zoom out and look at long-term relationships.
 Most relationships move through six stages.
 Each one has a purpose, and none of them happen by accident.

 StageWhat It’s AboutMain Goal